English, Bachelor of Arts

 Student Learning Outcomes

-- Demonstrate fluency in literary history, cultural contexts, and current issues in English studies.
+- Demonstrate an understanding of literary traditions and current issues in English studies.

 Outcomes Assessment Activities